-Increase in the item Plant and machinery mainly refers to investments in specific equipment in the mobile field and the realization of systems and installations for the offices in which the Group operates.
+Increase in the item Plant and machinery mainly refers to purchases of general devices and to plant systems for the offices in which the Group operates.
+In addition, this item includes financial leases for 315 thousand Euros

-Change in the item Hardware is due to investments made by the Group in hardware equipment (computers and servers).
-Furthermore this item includes financial leases for 389 thousand Euros (556 at 31 December 2016).
+Change in the item Hardware is due to investments made by companies included in Region 1 for 1,892 thousand Euros, 1,834 thousand Euros for purchases made by the companies included in Region 2 and 543 thousand Euros for purchases made by the companies included in Region 3.
+Furthermore, this item includes financial leases for 137 thousand Euros (389 at 31 December 2017).

-The item Other as at 31 December 2017 mainly includes improvements to third party assets and office furniture.
-The increase of 5,064 Euros mainly refers to improvements made to the offices where the Group's companies operate.
-Such item also includes a financial leasing for furniture for a net value amounting to 1,399 thousand Euros (894 thousand Euros at 31 December 2016).
+The item Other as at 31 December 2018 mainly includes improvements to third party assets and office furniture.
+The increase of 7,203 thousand Euros mainly refers to the purchase of furniture and fittings for 3,235 thousand Euros and to improvements made to the offices where the Group's companies operate for 2,539 thousand Euros.
+Such item also includes a financial leasing for furniture for a net value amounting to 793 thousand Euros (1,399 thousand Euros at 31 December 2017).

-Other changes mainly refer to change in consolidation and to translation differences.
+Other changes mainly refer to translation differences.

-As at 31 December 2017 tangible assets were depreciated by 70.1% of their value, compared to 72.1% at the end of 2016.
+As at 31 December 2018 tangible assets were depreciated by 57.3% of their value, compared to 70.1% at the end of 2017